 Cleveland Clinic is working with the Florida Department of Health to provide vaccinations based on established criteria by executive order of Gov. DeSantis.

-Due to limited supply and the overwhelming interest in the vaccine, we will be contacting our oldest and most vulnerable patients first.
-You must be a Florida resident and an established patient who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.
+You must be a Florida resident and an established patient age 18 and over who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.

 Before you schedule your appointment, please first consider: